-The TOE must provide the ability to review and manage the audit trail of a Scanner [FAU_SAR.1, FAU_SEL.1].
-The Scanner must provide the ability for authorized administrators to view the Scanner data collected from an IT System [IDS_RDR.1].
+The TOE must provide the ability to review and manage the audit trail of the System [FAU_SAR.1, FAU_SEL.1].
+The System must provide the ability for authorized administrators to view all System data collected and produced [IDS_RDR.1].
 The TOE must ensure that all functions are invoked and succeed before each function may proceed [ADV_ARC.1].
-The TSF must be protected form interference that would prevent it from performing its functions [ADV_ARC.1].
+The TSF must be protected from interference that would prevent it from performing its functions [ADV_ARC.1].